robrich/aspire-accelerator-workshop/5-deploy-kubernetes/README.md

 Deploy with the Aspire CLI to Kubernetes
 ========================================

-In this chapter, you'll deploy a solution to a Kubernetes Helm chart using Aspire.
+In this chapter, you'll publish a Kubernetes Helm chart using the Aspire CLI.

 Kubernetes is a powerful orchestrator for running containers in production-like environments.
 It provides built-in primitives for scaling, networking, secrets, and health checks.
 For local experimentation, we'll use a local cluster (Docker Desktop, Podman, kind, minikube, etc).
 For production, use a cloud service like AKS, EKS, GKE, or similar.